 Author of The Best Damn Web Marketing Checklist, Period!
-Active in web marketing for almost 20 years.
-President of Pole Position Marketing, a successful web marketing firm specializing in web presence optimization, including: SEO, Social Strategy, Website Architecture, and Keyword research.
+Active in digital eb marketing for almost 20 years.
+VP of Search & Advertising at The Karcher Group, a digital marketing agency specializing in web presence optimization, including: SEO, Social Strategy, Website Architecture, and Keyword research.

 In my own experience, I have found that simply asking often works wonders.
 Maybe not immediately, but follow up several months later.
 Be sure to include a link that will take them directly to the review area.

 That said, the answer depends a lot on the type of business you are in and it might make sense to pay a digital marketer to help you develop and implement a customer review strategy.

 I think the best way to do that would be to sit down with them first to find out what they think is or isn't working and to discuss ways to improve the office.
 If you can get them involved in the change process you'll get a lot more buy-in.
 They may even come up with similar or better ideas.

 But be sure they understand that while you're allowing it to be a collaborative process, it's you who has to make the decisions and not all decisions will be popular, but they are what's best for everyone in the long run.

 I would consider every product page on your site a landing page worth driving traffic to.
 Almost everything you would do to optimize a landing page for performance can be done to your internal site pages.
 This will 1) help you get better results from your existing pages and 2) save you time from having to optimize multiple pages for the same thing.

 Successful SEO depends on two things: The amount of time the SEO has to invest (which often correlates to your budget) and the skills of the SEO doing the work.
 Without those two things, it's difficult to answer question number one.

 SEO, and digital marketing, in general, require a lot of skillsets that most people don't have.
 They have some, but not all.
 They should, however, be letting you know what activities they are doing and explaining why they are important and what the results should be.